Whatever holiday meal you serve this year, the price is up | CBC News

 It's not just turkey dinner

-Families from various religions will find those surprises when they gather for the holidays.
+Families from various religions will find these surprises when they gather for the holidays.

-In Ottawa's Glebe neighbourhood, Joel Westheimer, whose family typically hosts a large annual Hanukkah party has been watching the price of cooking oil rise.
+Ottawa's Joel Westheimer, whose family typically hosts a large annual Hanukkah party, has been watching the price of cooking oil rise.

-The golden liquid, which symbolizes the miraculous persistence of a temple menorah centuries ago, is essential in the cooking of potato latkes and sufganiyot donuts, among other holiday foods.
+The golden liquid, which symbolizes the miraculous persistence of a temple menorah centuries ago, is essential in the cooking of potato latkes and sufganiyot doughnuts, among other holiday foods.

 "I think we will bite the bullet on it," said Westheimer on the pending oil purchase, adding he sympathized with families living paycheque to paycheque.